sertit/eoreader/docs/main_features.md

   stack_path=os.path.join(prod.output, "stack.tif")
 )
 ```

+Bands can be called with their name, ID or mapped name.
+For example, for Sentinel-3 OLCI you can use `7`, `Oa07` or `YELLOW`.
+For Landsat-8, you can use `BLUE` or `2`.

 Some additional arguments can be passed to this function, please see {meth}`~eoreader.keywords` for the list.
 - Methods to clean optical bands are best